mecid/mecid.github.io/_posts/2024-12-17-introducing-uigesturerecognizerrepresentable-protocol-in-swiftui.md

 > To learn more about using gestures in SwiftUI, take a look at my dedicated ["Gestures in SwiftUI"](/2019/07/10/gestures-in-swiftui/) post.

-Usually, to use attached SwiftUI gestures, we use the gesture view modifier; the same is true for types conforming to the *UIGestureRecognizerRepresentable* protocol.
+Usually, to attach SwiftUI gestures, we use the *gesture* view modifier; the same is true for types conforming to the *UIGestureRecognizerRepresentable* protocol.

 In almost every case when you build the custom gesture, you need to set up a gesture delegate.
 Similarly to other representable protocols, we can use the coordinator.